Chapter 5.20

 B. The City Clerk shall notify the holder of an existing license 30 days in advance of its expiration.

-C. The City Clerk shall provide copies of all applications to the Police Department, and to the Fire Department, when they are received.
-The Police Department shall run a records check on all applicants and the Fire Department will inspect the premises in accordance with City fire codes and/or ordinances.
+C. The City Clerk shall provide copies of all applications to the Police Department, to the Fire Department, and to the County Health Department when they are received.
+The Police Department shall run a records check on all applicants and the Fire Department and County Health Department will inspect the premises.
 The Departments will then recommend approval or disapproval of applications within five working days of the Department’s receipt of the application.

-D. The Governing Body will not consider any application for a new or renewed license that has not been submitted 10 days in advance and been reviewed by the above City departments.
+D. The Governing Body will not consider any application for a new or renewed license that has not been submitted 10 days in advance and been reviewed by the above Departments.

-E. An applicant who does not hold a cereal malt beverage license in the City shall attend the Governing Body meeting when the application for a new license will be considered.
+E. An applicant who has not had an enhanced cereal malt beverage license in the City shall attend the Governing Body meeting when the application for a new license will be considered.
 (Ord.
+2604 § 2; Ord.
 1612 § 1.
 Code 1990 § 3-703)

 5.20.320 License granted – Denied.

-A. The journal of the Governing Body meeting shall show the action taken on the application.
+A. The minutes of the Governing Body meeting shall show the action taken on the application.

 B. If the license is granted, the City Clerk shall issue the license which shall show the name of the licensee and the year for which issued.